 Holiday baking should be delicious, indulgent, and easy!
-Nutella Holiday Truffles are all of those things and more, like delectable, luxurious, succulent, tantalizing, and delightful!
+Nutella Holiday Truffles are all of those things and more!
+They’re delectable, luxurious, succulent, tantalizing, and delightful!
 If that description doesn’t convince you to make this, nothing will!

 It’s day 13 and it’s time to slow things down a bit with these Nutella Holiday Truffles.
 Today, we are going to focus on a no-bake cookie; one that does not require any fancy ingredients; one that does not require a hot oven, a baking dish, or a cookie sheet.
 This recipe requires only a few ingredients and that you get your hands dirty.
 Are you up for that?

 Lord Byron’s Kitchen is no stranger to truffles.
 There’s a few truffle recipes you can find here from posted during previous holiday seasons.
 I have two favourites, the first of which is my Christmas Chocolate Truffles, and the second is my Gingerbread Truffles.
 Once you’ve made these Nutella Holiday Truffles, I encourage you to try one of my other favourites.